jonathan-fielding/q-combinators/README.markdown

 ### .chain

-Sequentially executes an array of promises.
+Sequentially executes an array of promise-returning functions.
 The equivalent of a lot of `.then` chains:

 ```javascript
 var inc = function(a){ return a + 1 };